 This Asparagus Bacon Feta Crustless Quiche has tons of flavor without all of the carbs.
 It's simple to make healthy and delicious.

 Crustless quiches are packed with protein, low carb and naturally gluten-free.
 I only used 3 slices of bacon in this entire quiche.
 Just enough to give it that awesome bacon flavor.

 I have had several people tell me that they love using turkey bacon in this quiche.
-Go for it, use whatever you like and whatever you have in the house.
+Go for it, use what you like and whatever you have in the house.

-You can certainly add more if you'd like (and I totally get why you'd want to).
+You can certainly add more bacon if you'd like (and I totally understand why you'd want to).
 The same goes for the cheese.

-I just used a little for taste ( and I'm not a huge cheese lover) but you can certainly add more or even omit it entirely.
+I just used a little Feta for taste ( and I'm not a huge cheese lover) but you can certainly add more or even omit it entirely.
 Remember this crustless quiche can be customized any way you like it.

 And the truth is the you are really hungry and you already have a nutritious meal prepared for you, it prevents you from eating everything in front of you.
 Or your kids' grilled cheese crusts or scraps from your husband.